Our usual hourly rate for probate work is £189 per hour plus VAT (£226.80 inc VAT).

 - Obtain the Probate and send two copies to you

 If you would like us to collect and distribute the assets and ensure that the deceased’s wishes, as set out in their will, are fully carried out in addition to obtaining the grant of probate, there will be additional charges.
-We estimate that the work will take between 5.5 and 11 hours work at £180 per hour (total cost estimated at £1000 to £2000 plus VAT).
+For small estaes we estimate that the work will take between 7 and 15 hours work at £189 per hour (total cost estimated at £2,000 to £3,500 plus VAT).
 The exact cost will depend on the individual circumstances of the matter.
 For example, if there is one beneficiary and no property, costs will be at the lower end of the range.
 If there are multiple beneficiaries, a property and multiple bank accounts, costs will be at the higher end.
 If there is foreign property involved the costs could be significantly higher.
+For complex or high value estates the costs will be higher.

 We will handle the full process for you.
 This estimate is for estates where: